A new mobile navigation menu

-I designed this menu for PlayStation.com and it went through several internal drafts and prototypes before going through usability testing with Nielsen Norman Group.
+This menu was designed for PlayStation.com and went through several drafts before prototypes were put through usability testing.

 From desktop to mobile

-I was tasked with optimising the user experience of our website navigation for mobile devices.
-It became clear that the drop-down menu as a user interface element has firm roots in desktop design because two factors native to these devices allow for an acceptable experience.
+When tasked with optimising the user experience for mobile navigation, it became clear that the drop-down menu as a interaction pattern has firm roots in desktop design because two factors native to desktop devices facilitate an acceptable experience.

 Unfortunately neither of these points are applicable to mobile devices because of their touch-screen input and (primarily) portrait orientation.
 This prevents the drop-down menu from converting well to mobile in its current form.